ptaconet/modisfast/README.md

 ## Overview

-**`modisfast`** is an R package designed for **easy** and **fast** downloads and import of some widely-used satellite-derived environmental data, including [**MODIS**](https://lpdaac.usgs.gov/data/get-started-data/collection-overview/missions/modis-overview/) Land products, [**VIIRS**](https://lpdaac.usgs.gov/data/get-started-data/collection-overview/missions/s-npp-nasa-viirs-overview/) Land products, and [**GPM**](https://gpm.nasa.gov/data/) products (Global Precipitation Measurement Mission).
+**`modisfast`** is an R package designed for **easy** and **fast** downloads of [**MODIS**](https://lpdaac.usgs.gov/data/get-started-data/collection-overview/missions/modis-overview/) Land products, [**VIIRS**](https://lpdaac.usgs.gov/data/get-started-data/collection-overview/missions/s-npp-nasa-viirs-overview/) Land products, and [**GPM**](https://gpm.nasa.gov/data/) (Global Precipitation Measurement Mission) Earth Observation data.

-**`modisfast`** uses the abilities offered by the [OPeNDAP](https://www.opendap.org/about/) framework (*Open-source Project for a Network Data Access Protocol*) to download a subset of Earth science data cube, along spatial, temporal or any other data dimension (depth, …).
+`modisfast` uses the abilities offered by the [OPeNDAP](https://www.opendap.org/about/) framework (*Open-source Project for a Network Data Access Protocol*) to download a subset of Earth Observation data cube, along spatial, temporal or any other data dimension (depth, …).
 This way, it reduces downloading time and disk usage to their minimum : no more 1° x 1° MODIS tiles with 10 bands when your region of interest is only 30 km x 30 km wide and you need 2 bands !
 Moreover, `modisfast` enables parallel downloads of data.

-`modisfast` is hence particularly suited for retrieving MODIS or VIIRS data **over long time series** and **over areas**, rather than short time series and points.
+This package is hence particularly suited for retrieving MODIS or VIIRS data **over long time series** and **over areas**, rather than short time series and points.